Eberechi Eze transfer news: Arsenal close to agreeing deal as Tottenham Hotspur move on to other targets

 - Choose the Sky Sports push notifications you want! 🔔

 Eze's release clause, worth £60m plus £8m in add-ons, expired before the Premier League season started.
-The 27-year-old has two years left on his contract at Selhurst Park.
+The 27-year-old, who started in Palace's draw at Chelsea on Sunday, has two years left on his contract at Selhurst Park.

-Earlier on Wednesday, Spurs were considering offering Richarlison in a deal for Crystal Palace forward Eberechi Eze.
+Earlier on Wednesday, Spurs were considering offering Richarlison in a deal for Crystal Palace forward Eze.

-That would, in turn, free up striker space to try and sign Yoane Wissa, who played under Thomas Frank at Brentford.
+That would, in turn, have freed up striker space to try and sign Yoane Wissa, who played under Thomas Frank at Brentford.

+Wissa still want to join Newcastle, who had a second bid rejected on Wednesday.

 What have Palace said about Eze?